 Why Is Creating an Asset Inventory Critical for Your Cybersecurity Posture?

-An asset inventory is the core component of a cybersecurity asset management program.
-It is a comprehensive list of all hardware, software, network devices, and other technology assets within an organization, whether they are based in the cloud, in containers, or on-premises.
-Having such an inventory allows you to optimize your cybersecurity planning and prioritize your efforts on the most important, business-critical functions.
+An asset inventory is the central foundation of your cybersecurity program.
+It provides you with comprehensive visibility into your connected infrastructure.
+An asset inventory covers all assets, whether in the cloud, containers, or on-premises.
+Such an inventory allows you to optimize your cybersecurity planning and prioritize your efforts on your most important, business-critical functions.
 It also gives you the context you need to understand interdependencies between critical assets.
-An inventory can be used to locate weak points in your organization’s cybersecurity posture, such as shadow IT utilization or clusters of insecure systems connected to a critical business function.
+An inventory can be used to locate weak points in your organization’s cybersecurity posture, such as shadow IT utilization or clusters of insecure systems connected to a critical business function

 Maintaining an accurate and up-to-date asset inventory supports your cybersecurity posture in several ways including: